EU moves to speed up energy investments amid Ukraine war, rising gas prices | DW | 01.03.2022

 Europe has already built, or updated several projects over the last months.
 Algeria's national state-owned energy company Sonatrach should soon finish works to increase the transmission capacity of the Medgaz submarine gas pipeline from Algeria to Spain.

-Two other projects currently being supported by the European Union — the update of the existing gas infrastructure on the territory of Bulgaria to connect Romania and Serbia, and the Poland-Denmark gas interconnection — should be commissioned by the end of 2022.
+Two other projects currently being supported by the European Union — the update of existing gas infrastructure in Bulgaria to connect Romania and Serbia, and the Poland-Denmark gas interconnection — should be commissioned by the end of 2022.
 The Bulgarian government is also pushing for prompt completion of the gas pipeline connecting Greece and Bulgaria (IGB).

-A spokesperson of ICGB — the company responsible for the Greece-Bulgaria interconnector — told DW that the IGB interconnector could export natural gas all the way to countries in Southeast Europe and Ukraine.
-"The current escalation of the Ukrainian crisis makes IGB's future role even more significant on a larger scale," he said, adding that the parties involved in the project intend to complete the project in July 2022.
+A spokesperson for ICGB — the company responsible for the Greece-Bulgaria interconnector — told DW that the IGB interconnector could export natural gas all the way to countries in southeast Europe and Ukraine.
+"The current escalation of the Ukrainian crisis makes IGB's future role even more significant on a larger scale," he said, adding that the parties involved in the project intend to complete it in July 2022.

-Spanish interest for Midcat — the gas pipeline from Catalonia to southern France — is increasing, too.
-The interconnection would eventually allow to use LNG capacity on the Iberian Peninsula in other European regions.
+Spanish interest in Midcat — the gas pipeline from Catalonia to southern France — is increasing, too.
+The interconnection would eventually enable LNG capacity on the Iberian Peninsula to be used in other European regions.

 Interconnections are indeed central pieces of the geopolitical puzzle.
 They will shape tomorrow's energy systems, they will define future trade patterns in this highly geopolitical sector, and, together with new renewable projects, will limit the consequences of the inevitable energy crisis in Europe.

-Will these infrastructures be enough to ease energy security and energy affordability concerns in Europe for the next winter, also in the case of a complete stop of Russian gas to Europe?
+Will it all be enough to ease energy security and energy affordability concerns in Europe for the next winter, also in the case of a complete stop of Russian gas to Europe?

-"Unfortunately there are not many infrastructure projects currently under development that could help smoothen the situation in the short term," Carlos Torres Diaz, head of power markets research at Rystad Energy, told DW.
+"Unfortunately there are not many infrastructure projects currently under development that could help smooth the situation in the short term," Carlos Torres Diaz, head of power markets research at Rystad Energy, told DW.

 The consultancy added that one of the few short-term solutions to increase energy affordability is to use the existing nuclear capacity at its maximum, and increase the use of coal power generation.
 Coal, gas, oil and nuclear are not perfect substitutes, but there is some overlapping demand, especially in electricity generation, Torres thinks.